jerboa88/Tally/README.md

 - **📊 View character composition:** View the number of spaces, digits, letters, and symbols/special characters in the input.
 - **🚀 Real-time updates:** Optimized for speed, Tally updates the counts in real-time as you type.
 - **🎨 Themes:** Save your eyes with the built-in dark mode, or try one of the other included themes.
-- **🆓 100% Free & Ad-Free:** Use the tool without distractions, tracking, or paywalls — no ads, no sign-ups, no limitations.
+- **🆓 100% Free & Ad-Free:** Use the tool without distractions, privacy-invasive tracking, or paywalls — no ads, no sign-ups, no limitations.
 - **👨🏻‍💻 Open-source:** Know how to code?
 Help make Tally better by contributing to the project on GitHub, or copy it and make your own version!

 ### Use Cases